closelyy/Reservations/README.md

-# Project Name
+# Reservations Component - Closely

-> Project description
+> Front-end that allows users to view available time slots when booking a reservation.

 ## Related Projects